-Throw away the To Do List.
-If you must have a list create a to accomplish this week list and then only put 3 items on it.
+Throw away the to do list.
+If you must have a list create a to accomplish this week list and then only put 3 big items on it.
 Limiting your work will go a long way to helping you get in the habit of lowering your expectations.

 Try taking a break and only focusing on the things that cause those disruptions in your day.
 So if you are a parent and your toddler keeps interrupting your work or chores spend a few days focusing on solely being available for their needs.

 Once you are in the habit of letting the interruptions be the main to do of each day you can start putting in work in between those interruptions.

 Finally, create a designated work time.
 For me that work time is usually first thing in the morning while I’m drinking my coffee, I’ll get a few hours of uninterrupted writing time.
 If my toddler goes to bed on time I usually get another 2 hours in the evening.

 All my other tasks that don’t need 100% of my attention can be done throughout the day in between play time, cooking time, and cleaning time.

 Check out my post How to Occupy Your Toddler So You Can Get Work Done.